satya-das/cib/README.md

  **And none of these solutions I am aware of are for ABI stability, they only target ABI compatibility for different compilers.** This is my understanding, of course I can be wrong.

-<a name="nonbreakingchanges"></a>
+<a name="abiresilience"></a>

 ## 5\.
-Non breaking changes
+ABI Resilience
-  Some changes are conceptually unimportant for clients of a library but they break binary compatiblity of library and client.
+  Some changes are conceptually unimportant for clients of a library but they break binary compatiblity.
 CIB makes client resilient against such changes and so client and library remain binary compatible even when such changes are made.
 Below is a list of changes that don't affect compatibility of client and library if SDK is published using CIB:
 - Any change in internal data member of a class.
 - Addition of new virtual methods anywhere in the class.
 - Change in order of virtual functions of a class.